atav32/github-issues-shortcut/README.md

 github-issues-shortcut
 ======================

-A Chrome extension to add an Issues button to the navbar (cause it's three clicks away when it could just be one)
+A Chrome extension to add an Issues button to the navbar.

+Cause it's three clicks away when it could just be one.